George Rodgers (politician): Member of Parliament

 Rodgers was persuaded to go for the marginal Chorley seat, which had been tenuously held for Labour by a local sheep-farmer Clifford Kenyon and lost to Conservative, Constance Monks the prior election.
 He won the seat by 405 votes in February 1974, during the election which brought Harold Wilson unexpectedly back to power.
 The MP then increased his majority to a 2,713 the following election in October of that year.

 George was lately popular with fellow Labour MPs, becoming chairman of their north-west group.
 Pro-Arab and anti-common market, he pushed for industrial investment to mop up unemployment.
 He found the existence of the House of Lords "an offensive absurdity".
 He was considered a member of Old Labour due to his connections with trade unions.

-In 1979, he lost his seat to Conservative, Den Dover, as part of a slue of wins for the Conservative leader, Margaret Thatcher.
+In 1979, he lost his seat to Conservative, Den Dover, as part of a slew of wins for the Conservative leader, Margaret Thatcher.

 George tried for Pendle in 1983, and in 1986 was on Labour's shortlist at the Knowsley North by-election.
 But the man selected was his daughter Julie's husband, Sir George Howarth, now the Parliamentary Under-Secretary of State for Northern Ireland.

 He specifically did not request a life peerage from the Prime Minister after he lost his seat.

 Legacy

-Rodgers died in 2000 aged 74, leaving behind a wife, two daughters and a son.
+Rodgers died in 2000 aged 74, leaving behind a wife, two daughters, and a son.

 He spent his life serving the Labour Party and Unions.